seantcaron/hostmonitor/README.md

 A server runs on a central collection point and accepts connections from the agent.
 Reports are read in, tokenized and written to a MySQL database.

-At some point, a process will run reports against the database, which can be used to generate notification e-mails, prepare a Web dashboard and so on.
+The server looks at the current and historic data in each host thread and will send notification e-mails to a specified address ased on the following criterion:

+* System load exceeds threshold
+* Swap utilization exceeds threshold
+* Disk utilization on any reported partition exceeds threshold

+A separate app will be implemented to, for example, prepare a Web dashboard from the contents of the database.